wahaha303/ICCPlus/README.md

  - Fixed an issue where the points icon was not being displayed on the points bar.
  - Fixed an issue where tags couldn't be used in Show Score.
  - Fixed an issue where Forces Another Choice couldn't be used with multi-select.
+ - Fixed an issue where the choices in hidden rows weren't deselected automatically.
+ - Fixed an issue where 'X of these is selected' couldn't be set X to 0.
+ - Fixed an issue where words were not resetting with Clean Activated.
+ - Fixed an issue where Manage Groups didn't synchronize with the Group settings in Choices.
+ - A slight performance improvement